Quickstart

 Initialize the SDK once during application startup.
 The project ID and SDK key are client-safe values from Settings -> Integrations in the Gleam dashboard.

-Call start() before presenting Portal UI.
-It resolves the hosted Portal URL, confirms capabilities, and prepares the WebView path used by the SDK.
+Call start() before presenting Portal UI or using SDK APIs.
+It resolves the hosted Portal URL, creates or restores the no-login session, checks what the server supports, and prepares the WebView and Data API paths used by the SDK.

 Application startup